oppia/oppia-web-developer-docs/Developing-new-features-with-feature-gating.md

 They allow us to hide features that are still in development/still being tested.
 This enables a developer to add a feature incrementally to the codebase, and only enable it when it is ready for production.
 Should the feature break, they also allow us to easily disable it without having to roll back all the changes.
 This is especially useful when the feature is large and/or complex.

+Additionally, they let us decouple the feature & binary releases.
+This allows us to release the server with less risk of regressions.

 ## How do you, as a developer, use feature flags?

 ### When to use feature flags?

 Feature flags should be used when you are working on a feature whose scale makes it hard to implement all at once, or for more experimental features that are likely to cause breakages.
-Essentially, feature flags are a must for features that are not ready for production/fully-tested yet.
+Essentially, feature flags are a must for features that are not yet ready for production/fully-tested at the time that they're merged into develop.

 ### How to use feature flags?